ofek/privy/README.rst

 Security levels
 ---------------

-All expected times were taken from tests on an Intel Core i7-2670QM @ 2.2 GHz.
+All expected times were taken from tests on an Intel Core i7-2670QM @ 2.2 GHz when decrypting ``b'secret'``.

 +--------+-----------------+---------------+-----------------+
 | Levels | Argon2 settings | Expected time | Notes           |